Virtual Teaching: VR, AR, and 360° Video in Higher Education Conference

+The submission deadline for all calls is November 22, 2019.
 Submissions in the "Call for Papers" and "Call for Showcase Presentations" categories will be peer-reviewed with feedback to the authors.

 To provide the most comprehensive coverage of the topic, submissions are encouraged addressing quantitative, qualitative, economic, theoretical, practical, pedagogical, historical, and/or cultural dimensions of virtual reality and related technologies.
-In addition to sharing and hearing research results, participants will have the opportunity for hands-on experience with the tools discussed.

 For more information about any aspect of the conference, please contact conference chair Augie Grant at firstname.lastname@example.org or 803-777-8276.

 The conference is co-sponsored by the College of Engineering and Computing, the College of Education, the College of Information and Communication, the Center for Teaching Excellence, and the Office of Distributed Learning at the University of South Carolina.